snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 The SameSite cookie updates doesn't have any effect if you are tracking users via a first party domain, as this means the cookies are stored in a first party context too.
 The new default of SameSite=Lax will have no effect on the first party cookies and they will continue to be sent.

-In a Snowplow context, this means that your network_userid will work as it has always done.
+In a Snowplow context, this means that your `network_userid` will work as it has always done.
 Tracking with first party cookies is our recommended practice, particularly as the end of the road is in sight for third party cookies in light of ITP changes in Safari and further restrictions by other browsers.

 #### Tracking with third party cookies

+Chrome 79 contains a number two flags which can be toggled to see if the SameSite updates will cause issues for a site.
+With Chrome 79, navigate to `chrome://flags` and enable `#same-site-by-default-cookies` and `#cookies-without-same-site-must-be-secure`.
+Restart the browser.

+Test your sites, with a focus on anything involving multiple domains or cross-site content.
+In particular you will want to pay attention to any analytics that involves tracking data stored inside cookies.
+If your site or tracking stops working as expected, turn each of the flags off one at a time (restarting the browser each time) to find out with setting is causing the issue.

+In a Snowplow context, you will want to check if your `network_userid` is tracking as expected.
+If the SameSite updates are causing issues for your configuratino, you should notice `network_userid`s being regenerated on every event that tracks for the same user (identified by `domain_userid` or `user_id`).

 ### What you need to do about it